datafolklabs/cement/doc/source/dev/extensions.rst

 register our output handler (which happens when the extension is loaded by the application).

+Last, notice that all 'bootstrapping' code goes in a load() function.
+This is where registration of handlers/hooks should happen.

-You will notice that extensions are essentially the same as application plugins, however the difference is both when the code is loaded, as well as the purpose of that code.
+You will notice that extensions are essentially the same as application plugins, however the difference is both when/how the code is loaded, as well as the purpose of that code.
 Framework extensions add functionality to the framework for the application to utilize, where application plugins extend the functionality of the application.